 We’re Not On the Playground Anymore

-Sometimes I wonder, when did it get so hard to make friends?
+Sometimes I wonder, when did it get so hard to make new friends?

 Do you remember the days when friendships were forged in minutes from liking the same comic book?
 “Hey you love Archie, I love Archie, let’s be best friends!”

 True story, okay well the theatrical version of a true story.
 This happened in the fifth grade and we are still friends to this day, not that I actually remember this happening but she reminds me.

 I was the one with the comic book.
 Now I’m the one with the blog?
 Wanna be friends?